-In this week’s video blog, learn about the uses of Electronic Medical Records and Electronic Health Records in health care practices, along with the key differences between the two and the convenience and security benefits that each offer.
+In this week’s video blog, learn about the uses of electronic medical records and electronic health records in health care practices, along with the key differences between the two and the convenience and security benefits that each offers.

 How EMRs & EHRs Help

-In the past several years the American health care system has been undergoing serious changes—one of them being a transition to electronic medical and health records (EMRs & EHRs).
+In the past several years the US health care system has been undergoing serious changes—one of them being a transition to electronic medical records and electronic health records (EMRs & EHRs).

 Besides boosting efficiency and cutting costs, recent laws mandate the “meaningful use” of EMRs & EHRs, further spurring the growth of the new technologies.

 - Errors are reduced and health care is improved with fast access to accurate and updated records